sharife/menatheater/site/content/programs/2021-convening/index.md

 ---
-title: MENATMA 2021 Convening
+title: 2021 Convening
-date: 2021-011-03T15:04:10.000Z
+date: 2021-11-03T15:04:10.000Z
-description: Virtually connecting MENA and SWANA theatre makers coast to coast.
+description: Virtually connecting MENA and SWANA theatre makers coast to coast, November 5-7, 2021
-image: /img/2021-convening.webp
+image: /img/fpo.png
 ---

 MENATMA hosted a virtual convening to connect with MENA/SWANA theatre makers from coast to coast.
 The three day-gathering took place on Zoom on November 5-7, 2021 and featured artist and academic panels, an open mic event, and networking opportunities.